kkorathaluri/terraform-provider-cribltest-new/docs/resources/source.md

 - `enable_assume_role` (Boolean) Use Assume Role credentials to access S3.
 Default: true
 - `enable_sqs_assume_role` (Boolean) Use Assume Role credentials when accessing SQS.
 Default: false
 - `encoding` (String) Character encoding to use when parsing ingested data.
 When not set, @{product} will default to UTF-8 but may incorrectly interpret multi-byte characters.
 - `endpoint` (String) S3 service endpoint.
-If empty, defaults to AWS' Region-specific endpoint.
+If empty, defaults to the AWS Region-specific endpoint.
 Otherwise, it must point to S3-compatible endpoint.
 - `environment` (String) Optionally, enable this config only on a specified Git branch.
 If empty, will be enabled everywhere.
 - `file_filter` (String) Regex matching file names to download and process.
 Defaults to: .*.
 Default: "/.*/"
 - `id` (String) Unique ID for this input
 - `max_messages` (Number) The maximum number of messages SQS should return in a poll request.
 Amazon SQS never returns more messages than this value (however, fewer messages might be returned).
 Valid values: 1 to 10.
 Default: 1
 - `metadata` (Attributes List) Fields to add to events from this input (see [below for nested schema](#nestedatt--input_s3--metadata))
-- `num_receivers` (Number) The Number of receiver processes to run, the higher the number the better throughput at the expense of CPU overhead.
+- `num_receivers` (Number) How many receiver processes to run.
+The higher the number, the better the throughput - at the expense of CPU overhead.
 Default: 1
 - `parquet_chunk_download_timeout` (Number) The maximum time allowed for downloading a Parquet chunk.
-Processing will abort if a chunk cannot be downloaded within the time specified.
+Processing will stop if a chunk cannot be downloaded within the time specified.
 Default: 600
 - `parquet_chunk_size_mb` (Number) Maximum file size for each Parquet chunk.
 Default: 5
 - `pipeline` (String) Pipeline to process data from this Source before sending it through the Routes
-- `poll_timeout` (Number) The amount of time to wait for events before trying polling again.
+- `poll_timeout` (Number) How long to wait for events before trying polling again.
 The lower the number the higher the AWS bill.
 The higher the number the longer it will take for the source to react to configuration changes and system restarts.
 Default: 10
 - `pq` (Attributes) (see [below for nested schema](#nestedatt--input_s3--pq))
 - `pq_enabled` (Boolean) Use a disk queue to minimize data loss when connected services block.
 See [Cribl Docs](https://docs.cribl.io/stream/persistent-queues) for PQ defaults (Cribl-managed Cloud Workers) and configuration options (on-prem and hybrid Workers).
 Default: false
 - `preprocess` (Attributes) (see [below for nested schema](#nestedatt--input_s3--preprocess))
 - `queue_name` (String) The name, URL, or ARN of the SQS queue to read notifications from.
 When a non-AWS URL is specified, format must be: '{url}/myQueueName'.
-E.g., 'https://host:port/myQueueName'.
+Example: 'https://host:port/myQueueName'.
 Value must be a JavaScript expression (which can evaluate to a constant value), enclosed in quotes or backticks.
 Can be evaluated only at init time.
-E.g., referencing a Global Variable: `https://host:port/myQueue-${C.vars.myVar}`.
+Example referencing a Global Variable: `https://host:port/myQueue-${C.vars.myVar}`.
 Not Null
 - `region` (String) AWS Region where the S3 bucket and SQS queue are located.
 Required, unless the Queue entry is a URL or ARN that includes a Region.
 - `reject_unauthorized` (Boolean) Reject certificates that cannot be verified against a valid CA, such as self-signed certificates.
 Default: true
 - `reuse_connections` (Boolean) Reuse connections between requests, which can improve performance.
 Default: true
 - `send_to_routes` (Boolean) Select whether to send data to Routes, or directly to Destinations.
 Default: true
 - `signature_version` (String) Signature version to use for signing S3 requests.
 Default: "v4"; must be one of ["v2", "v4"]
-- `skip_on_error` (Boolean) Toggle to Yes to skip files that trigger a processing error.
-Defaults to No, which enables retries after processing errors.
+- `skip_on_error` (Boolean) Skip files that trigger a processing error.
+Disabled by default, which allows retries after processing errors.
 Default: false
 - `socket_timeout` (Number) Socket inactivity timeout (in seconds).
 Increase this value if timeouts occur due to backpressure.
 Default: 300
 - `stale_channel_flush_ms` (Number) How long (in milliseconds) the Event Breaker will wait for new data to be sent to a specific channel before flushing the data stream out, as is, to the Pipelines.
 Default: 10000
 - `streamtags` (List of String) Tags for filtering and grouping in @{product}